Table of Contents

 I try to install Canvas LMS from time-to-time because I really like the product.
 I’m rarely successful because it is an exceedingly fragile application!
 It has many obscure and obsolete dependencies that often conflict with newer versions of the software.
 It might install on one build of Ubuntu 16.04 that runs on VPS company A but not on VPS company B. Or, one of the many dependencies might be offline, which causes the build process to fail.
 Furthermore, a recent update might break the install process, which requires the instructions to be updated to specify an older version of the software.

 The solution is to run complex and fragile applications in separate packages or containers.
 We will look at two of them in this lab.
-In both instances, the applications are isolated and contain the exact dependencies and package required for it operate.
+In both instances, the applications are isolated and contain the exact dependencies and packages required for it to operate.

 Docker uses container technology to run pre-configured services using virtualization.
 Docker provides images that we can then run.

 A reserve proxy directs outside traffic (from the internet) to specific addresses, ports, or services inside of the server or network.
 Read more.